smurphos/Window_Borders_Mint_19/README.md

 16/7/18 - v.0.4 - Added bonus themes Mint-Y-BB and Mint=Y-Dark-BB.
 BB stands for Big-Buttoned...

 21/10/18 - v.0.5 - Added Crux-with-icons.
-Added thumbnail.png to all thems in case the thumbnails aren't pre-installed.
+Added thumbnail.png to all themes in case the thumbnails aren't pre-installed.